wusai2333/trib/doc/lab2.md

 are created for this case (in different go routines).
 You should see three log lines showing that three back-ends started, but listening on different ports.
 Besides that `bins-back` reads from the configuration file, it is not much different from the `kv-serve` program.
 You can also manually specify the back-ends you would like to start from the command line.
 For example, you can run the following to start only the first two back-ends:

 ```
 $ bins-back 0 1
 ```

-By the way, see how this program starts several independent servers at the same time in differet go routines but in the same process, and now you should better understand why using the `rpc.DefaultServer` is not the right thing to do in Lab1.
+By the way, see how this program starts several independent servers at the same time in different go routines but in the same process, and now you should better understand why using the `rpc.DefaultServer` is not the right thing to do in Lab1.

 After the back-ends are ready, we can now start the keeper.